risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-create-source.md

 slug: /sql-create-source
 ---

-A source is a resource that RisingWave can read data from.
-You can create two types of sources in RisingWave: non-materialized and materialized sources.
-The difference between these two types of sources is data from a materialized source is stored in RisingWave, while data from a non-materialized source is not.
+A source is a resource that RisingWave can get data from.
+You can create a source in RisingWave using the `CREATE SOURCE` command.
+When creating a source, you can choose to persist the data from the source in RisingWave by adding `MATERIALIZED` in between `CREATE` and `SOURCE` (that is, `CREATE MATERIALIZED SOURCE`).

-Use the `CREATE SOURCE` command to create a non-materialized source.
-After a non-materialized source is created, the input data is not stored in RisingWave.
-You need to create materialized views ([`CREATE MATERIALIZED VIEW`](./sql/commands/sql-create-mv.md)) to process the data and store the results in RisingWave.

-Use the `CREATE MATERIALIZED SOURCE` command to create a materialized source.
-Once a materialized source is created, all data from the source is ingested into RisingWave.
+Regardless whether the data is persisted in RisingWave or not, you can create materialized views or sinks to perform analysis and transformations.

 ## Syntax